-To help you find the best smart TV for your home entertainment set up, we’ve combed through plenty of models, testing them for resolution, pixel count, and, most importantly, built-in integration with popular smart home devices and TV streaming devices, such as Amazon Fire TV and Roku TV.
-We also took a look at functionality with voice-controlled smart assistants, such as Alexa and Google Assistant.
+To help you find the best smart TV for your home entertainment setup, we’ve combed through plenty of models, researching them for resolution, pixel count, and, most importantly, built-in integration with popular smart home devices and TV streaming devices, such as Amazon Fire TV and Roku TV.
+We also took a look at the functionality of voice-controlled smart assistants, such as Alexa and Google Assistant.
 Finally, we favored products with useful add-ons, like lengthy warranties, plenty of outputs, and the ability to play a large variety of video formats.

 Award: Honorable Mention

-WHY WE LIKE IT: A best-in-class app makes this product truly shine, allowing for navigation, volume control, search and headphone listening right from your phone or tablet.
+WHY WE LIKE IT: A best-in-class app makes this product truly shine, allowing for navigation, volume control, search, and headphone listening right from your phone or tablet.
 This is a great smart TV for those who prefer smartphones to garden variety remote controls, though it does come with one of those as well.
-They come in odd sizes like 43inch 4k as well.

 Read Full Review: TCL 32S327 Roku Review

-While the TV is not 4K, coming in at 1080p, we found the picture to be bright and gorgeous, with stellar clarity belying its somewhat lower resolution.
+We found the picture to be bright and gorgeous, with stellar clarity belying its somewhat lower resolution.
 With a 60Hz refresh rate and virtually no motion blur, its direct-lit LED gives good picture quality.
-Not as good a picture quality as with a 4K resolution TV, but it comes close.
 The product does offer a suite of parental controls, but we found these to be somewhat confusing to set up and use.
-Of course, if you want to nearly double the available size, the best 90 inch TVs are coming down in price.
+Of course, if you want to nearly double the available size, the best 90-inch TVs are coming down in price.

 Award: Best for Live TV